bochf/discrete/homework3/answers.md

 ---

 ### 8.
-Let $S_n$ denote the number of n-bit strings that do not contain the parttern 00.
+Let $S_n$ denote the number of n-bit strings that do not contain the pattern 00.

 (a) Find a recurrence relation and initial conditions for the sequence $\lbrace S_n \rbrace$.
 Justify your answer.
 (b) Show that for all intergers $n \ge 1, S_n=f_{n+2}$, where $f$ denotes the Fibonacci sequence.